duckyPad/DuckStack/README.md

 generate PGV save flag on DSVM itself not compiler

+watch out for unused function return value clogging up stack, discard if no assign? in compiler

 ## Changelog

 * `VMVER` instruction: version number now on byte 1 (LSB)